-- If you are seeing Drs.
-Hall, Hull or Winata at the HIM Health Centre on Davie, you will need an appointment to update your prescription and receive further information about how to access publicly funded PrEP.
+- If you are seeing a doctor, or would like to see a doctor at the HIM Health Centre on Davie, you will need an appointment.
 Please note that appointments are booked several weeks in advance, so please allow for this.
 Please stick with the appointments you already have booked, and do not double book an appointment or request a different booking.
 As we have several hundred clients in this position you will be transitioned over to publicly funded PrEP at your next scheduled appointment.
 Make sure you have enough medication to cover you until that time.
 Your doctor likely have gave you a prescription for enough medication to cover until your next appointment.

 - For information about accessing publicly funded PrEP coverage for individuals who have prescriptions from physicians NOT listed above, or for guys living outside of Metro Vancouver, please see the "HOW TO ACCESS..." section below this one.